matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 ## Description

-Connect to the OpenAI™ Chat Completion API to generate text using large language models developed by OpenAI.
+Connect to the OpenAI Chat Completion API to generate text using large language models developed by OpenAI.

 To connect to the OpenAI API, you need a valid API key.
 For information on how to obtain an API key, see [https://platform.openai.com/docs/quickstart](https://platform.openai.com/docs/quickstart).